josbeir/cakephp-latte-view/docs/tags-filters-functions.md

 {* Compiles to: $this->Form->control('myfield', [label: 'My label']); *}
 ```

-> [!TIP]
-> You can decide how to pass arguments.
+> **Tip:** You can decide how to pass arguments.
 The downside of passing HTML attributes (2nd option) is that currently modifiers are only supported when encapsulating them within parentheses ().
-In this case, passing a variable would be maybe a better choice.
+In this case, passing a variable would be a better choice.

 ## I18n